History of Curaçao in Timeline

 June 2013: Ivar Asjes Sworn In

-On 7 June 2013, a new cabinet under the leadership of Ivar Asjes was sworn in as the new government of Curaçao.
+On 7 June 2013, a new cabinet under the leadership of Ivar Asjes was sworn in as the government of Curaçao.

-2013: Cruise ship tourism growth
+2013: Cruise passenger growth and airport investments

-In 2013, Curaçao experienced significant growth in cruise ship tourism, welcoming 610,186 cruise passengers, marking a 41.4% increase from the previous year.
+In 2013, Curaçao experienced significant growth in cruise ship tourism, with 610,186 cruise passengers, a 41.4% increase over the previous year.
+Hato International Airport also received 1,772,501 passengers in 2013.

-June 2014: Inter-Governmental Agreement with the USA
+June 2014: Inter-Governmental Agreement with the United States

 In June 2014, Curaçao was deemed to have an Inter-Governmental Agreement (IGA) with the United States of America with respect to the "Foreign Account Tax Compliance Act" of the United States of America.

-2016: Unemployment rate
+2016: Unemployment and Employment Rates

-In 2016, a Labour Force Survey (LFS) indicated that the unemployment rate was 13.3%.
+In 2016, a Labour Force Survey (LFS) indicated that the unemployment rate in Curaçao was 13.3%.
+The employment rate for residents ages 15–64 was 70.4%.

-2016: Updated Tax Information Exchange Agreement
+2016: Updated Tax Information Exchange Agreement takes effect

-2016: Economic stagnation due to decreased exports and increased domestic demand
+2016: Decreased exports and increased domestic demand

 June 2017: Curaçao named Top Cruise Destination